Working with Multisite

 The configuration is the same as with a single WordPress installation.

-There is only a tiny difference: we implemented an import and export tool to copy settings between subsites to speed up the configuration.
+There is only a tiny difference: we implemented an import and export tool to copy settings between subsites, which speeds up the configuration process.

-To make subsites available in the import setting, configure the subsite first and save the settings.
+To make subsites available in the import settings, configure the subsite first and save the settings.

-Once done, the site will be available for import, and you can use it to speed up the configuration of the next subsite.
+Once completed, the site will be available for import, allowing you to speed up the configuration of the next subsite.

 Run static exports